getporter/porter/docs/content/blog/install-multiple-plugins.md

     Setting up your Porter environment with your required plugins using the new `--file` flag with `porter plugins install` command.
 ---

+### Breaking change
 The recent porter v1.0.5 release introduced a new flag `--file` on `porter plugins install` command.
 Its intention is to allow users to install multiple plugins through a plugins definition file with a single porter command.

-Shortly after the release, I discovered an issue with the original schema for the plugins definition file.
-The `schemaVersion` and `schemaType` are not handled correctly resulted in the command fail with errors like:
-`plugin version should not be specified when --file is provided`
+However, it did not work as expected due to bad file format.

 The fix that contains the correct schema has been published with a new v1.0.6 release.
+If you have an existing plugins file, please update it to work with v1.0.6+.

+### Install multiple plugins with a single command
 Now, you can install multiple plugins using a plugin definition yaml file like below:
 ```yaml
 schemaType: Plugins